-I refinished the pedal board and upholstered the bench top to make it more comfortable and conceal some damage.
+I refinished the pedal board.
 Replaced the power cable.
 Touched-up the finish.
 Replaced the upstop and downstop felts (which made the manuals play like new).
 Re-wired the presets to give some modern, usable settings.
 Replaced the 22K resistor in the Chorus/Vibrato switch box with the 12K resistor used in later production 3-series organs.
 This boosts the C/V volume.
 And more recently, I totally re-built the vibrato line box (with all new capacitors and resistors), which transformed the C/V, giving it a sparkle and strength that changed the entire nature of those effects.
 (A major improvement!)

 In the Leslies, I disassembled and cleaned the motors, replaced worn belts and bearings.
 And I installed a Caribbean Controls motor control in each, which added Chorale speed to these old one-speed Leslies.
 (Now, they are both set up to have a fast, slow and stop setting.)